-We learned that metric tracking is crucial in assessing the performance of process improvement measures, something that wasn't adequately documented with the old process.
+We learned that metric tracking is crucial in assessing the performance of process improvement measures.
+Historically this information wasn't adequately documented or pursued.
 In the future, Onbase use will be expanded to capture and provide automated metrics that will be reviewed on a quarterly basis to further improve the process.